The Healthier Together programme is an integrated, UK wide approach to improve outcomes for children and their families.

 Dr Sanjay Patel recognised that the content on the website that they had painstakingly put together over a number of years would be readily portable to other regions.
 From Sanjay perspective this intellectual property was funded and owned by the NHS and he wanted to make it freely available to any ICS who wanted it.

-Frank have since delivered the following sites, by duplicating the original website but with logos and templates adjusted to match local branding (which parents and families trust):
+Frank have since delivered several sites, by duplicating the original website but with logos and templates adjusted to match local branding (which parents and families trust).

 A national meeting is now to be held every quarter, virtually for now, where all the Healthier Togethers can talk about the programme in their region and offer help and guidance to each other, the last time developing clinical lead roles was a topic of discussion.